Wedding Seating Chart in Excel: Stress-Free Table Assignments in Minutes

 1. Import Your Guest List

-Start with your finalized guest list (names, households, RSVPs, meal choices).
+Start with your finalized wedding guest list (names, households, RSVPs, meal choices).
 Copy it into a new sheet labeled Seating Chart.

 2. Create Table Columns